-In this career summary, you will find out what the job of An Umpire and Referee is about and what it is like.
+In this career summary, you will find out what the job of an Umpire, Referees and Other Sports Official is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

-Umpires and Referees with little to no experience tend to make between $17890 and $19300 while the more experienced ones make over $38830 per year.
+Umpires and Referees with little to no experience tend to make between $18220 and $21220 while the more experienced ones can earn over $41880 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Umpire and Referee is to move to a higher paying state like AK.
-Right now, the highest paying states for Umpires and Referees are AK, NC, OK, KY and WA.
+One of the easiest ways to increase your salary as an Umpire, Referees and Other Sports Official is to move to a higher paying state like MA.
+Right now, the highest paying states for Umpires and Referees are MA, KY, AZ, MN and WV.

-3 other factors that can increase your salary as An Umpire and Referee is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Umpire, Referees and Other Sports Official is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Umpires and Referees what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Umpires and Referees what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons